harshita2201301024/obsidian/data/Daily Notes/2024/December/10-December-2024-Tuesday.md

 Header Fixes
 1. create common menu for both web and mobile ( right now, we are replacing at two places)
 2. Font and spacing issue
-3. Replace Business Menu opening design and replace it with
+3. Replace Business Menu opening design and replace it with vuetify submenu
-4.
+4. Cursor pointer
+5.